dart-lang/site-www/src/language/branches.md

 <a id="when"></a>

-An optional guard clause can appear after any case clause (`if case`, and both `switch` statements and expressions) using the keyword `when`.
-Guards evaluate an arbitrary boolean expression _after_ matching, allowing you to further constrain whether a case body should execute despite the case pattern matching the value.
+To set an optional guard clause after a `case` clause, use the keyword `when`.
+A guard clause can follow `if case`, and both `switch` statements and expressions.

 ```dart
 switch (pair) {